meckert75/documentations/docs/raspberry_pi_setup.md

 # Setting up a Raspberry Pi (Mac)
-Instructions on how to setup a Raspberry Pi without keyboard, mouse or monitor using a Mac.
+Instructions on how to setup a Raspberry Pi without dedicated keyboard, mouse or monitor using a Mac.
 We'll be using the command line which can be useful if you'd want to automate the process and tie it all together in a script.

 **Warning:** Using the command line can be risky if not familiar with using it.
 In particular when it comes to reading and writing the disk where a mistake can lead to corupting or erasing your OS.